-Being an open sandbox, Minecraft comes with a minimal amount of requirements and limitations when it comes to gameplay.
+Being an open sandbox, Minecraft comes with minimal requirements and limitations regarding gameplay.
 However, the widely loved games seem to work even better outside the game.

-It has features like cross-platform playmaking, cross-save, and an MMO game-level multiplayer.
-But does it support basic level features like the offline play that’s getting ever so rare these days?
+It has features like cross-platform playmaking, cross-save, and MMO game-level multiplayer.
+But does it support basic-level features like the offline play that’s getting rare these days?

 Yes, Minecraft features an offline mode that is enabled as soon as you lose connection to the internet.
-As one might expect, certain features of the game are locked while the basic functionality continues to work as intended.
+As one might expect, certain game features are locked while the basic functionality continues to work as intended.

 With that said, the offline gameplay is rather seamless in Minecraft.
 However, it also raises a lot of questions regarding the entire mechanic.

 No, the game will be synced once you connect to an internet connection again.
 However, uninstalling Minecraft before the syncing process will cause your progress to increase in smoke.
 Your online progress will stay there, but the offline one will be done and dusted.

 That said, the same can happen if your game files get corrupted.
 Therefore, we recommend using a backup instead of trusting Microsoft’s Minecraft to perform its magic.

 The SMP merge is a process that occurs during the online sync.
 However, certain anomalies manage to mess up everything.
 There have been instances of players getting the side effects of this SMP Merger.